-Join our April episode of the Advocacy Exchange, our monthly conversation with advocates advancing change.
-We’ll talk with Andrew Hammond and MacKenzie Speer of the Sargent Shriver National Center on Poverty Law and Saima Akhtar of the Empire Justice Center.
-We’ll discuss the litigation and policy tools advocates across the country are using to protect SNAP benefits for recipients who could soon face a harsh time limit.
-The conversation will be streamed through YouTube Live, and we welcome your questions and comments during the broadcast.
+In this episode of the Advocacy Exchange, our monthly conversation with advocates advancing change, we talked with Andrew Hammond and MacKenzie Speer of the Sargent Shriver National Center on Poverty Law and Saima Akhtar of the Empire Justice Center about the litigation and policy tools advocates across the country are using to protect SNAP benefits for recipients who could soon face a harsh time limit.

 For more on this topic, be sure to read Hammond and Speer’s Clearinghouse article, SNAP’s Time Limit: Emerging Issues in Litigation and Implementation.

 Class Action Complaint, Mo v.
 Carroll, No. 4:16-cv-00780 (N.D.
 Fla.
 Dec.
 15, 2016).

 Class Action Complaint, Brooks v.
 Roberts, No. 1:16-cv-01025 (N.D.N.Y.
 Aug.
 19, 2016).